What is an Oztent?

 Buying a cheap Oztent

 I would always suggest that you get a better deal on an Oztent.
 I purchased an RV5 with every accessory you can get (except the tarp and front panel) for $900, second hand.
 It had been used twice and was in perfect condition.
 That is literally half the price.
 The other option is to look for deals done online, or in camping and outdoor stores.
 Ranger Outdoors and BCF will be able to do better deals if you are prepared to haggle.
 If you don’t ask, you don’t get!
 Wait for sales, and you can quite easily get 20% off.
 That’s a substantial amount of money.
+If you want a fantastic deal on an Oztent, check Snowys outdoors out - Oztent RV Range at Snowys.

 If you own an Oztent, let me know what you think of it.
 I personally love mine, and have had 0 issues with it.